-The 115 incidents were subject to qualitative analysis to identify themes that cut across the different categories of incident reported to the Report Racism GRT site.
-The key themes that emerged from this analysis are:
+The 115 incidents were subject to qualitative analysis to identify themes that cut across the different categories of incidents reported to the Report Racism GRT website.
+The key themes that emerged from this analysis were:

 - Social media abuse

 - Media incitement

 - Intimidation, harassment and violence

 - Exclusion and discrimination from and within services

-- Bullying at school and work
+- Bullying at school and at work

 This article focuses on the first two.
-The other themes are explored in another article which focuses on offline incidents (X&X, forthcoming).
-The themes explored overlap with each other; with media incitement often leading to abuse on social media.
-The theme of intimidation and harassment, not explored as a separate theme in this article, also overlaps the themes of online abuse and media incitement.
+The other themes are explored in another article which focuses on offline incidents (Woodger and Thompson, forthcoming).
+The themes explored in this paper overlap, with media incitement often leading to abuse on social media.
+The theme of intimidation and harassment, not explored as a separate theme in this article, also overlaps with the themes of online abuse and media incitement.